 The New Testament prizes the church as community where people rejoice and weep together, care for the sick and hurting, confess their sins, provide prayer support, and encourage and challenge each other spiritually.
+That is what community is all about.
+It’s hard to get there, but life stories build community.

-But when a small group includes people who don’t really know one another, a loving and caring community doesn’t happen automatically.
+When a small group includes people who don’t really know one another, a loving and caring community doesn’t happen automatically.
 The leader must work to encourage it.

-So how does it work practically?
+So how do life stories work practically?

-When I was first introduced to Life Stories, our group used the 4 Hs as an outline: Heritage, Heroes, Highlights, and Hardships.
+When I was first introduced to life stories, our group used the 4 Hs as an outline: Heritage, Heroes, Highlights, and Hardships.
 The first time I told my story I had enough time to share the entire thing because it was our only agenda and we had a lot of time.

 Each semester we set aside one or two days, depending on the calendar and the length of the study, to share one aspect of our stories.
 Women brought pictures or remembrances if they wanted.
 We set a time limit per person by dividing the time we had by the number of women who were there.

-And we grew as community because we grew in our understanding of each other.
+Because life stories build community, we grew in our understanding of each other.
 Now we were better able to meet the needs of the precious women in our groups.

 If you are a small group or Bible study leader and would like a handout explaining the 4Hs, contact BOW and ask.